chengzhengxin/sdm/README.md

 	./Roboman-SDM-TEST

 ### How to compile on iOS？
-Copy "haar_roboman_ff_alt2.xml" & "roboman-landmark-model.bin" to your iOS Project.
+1.Copy "haar_roboman_ff_alt2.xml" & "roboman-landmark-model.bin" to your iOS Project.

-Add the OpenCV2.framework to you iOS Project, make sure you can easily read camera and show frame with OpenCV.
-And copy the include folder under src folder to you iOS Project source code, just copy, not anything else.
-And then "#include "include/ldmarkmodel.h"" in your .mm file, make sure not in .h file, use it like test_model.cpp, Compile & enjoy it.
+2.Add the OpenCV2.framework to you iOS Project, make sure you can easily read camera and show frame with OpenCV.

+3.Copy the include folder under src folder to you iOS Project source code, just copy, not anything else.

+4.And then "#include "include/ldmarkmodel.h"" in your .mm file, make sure not in .h file, use it like test_model.cpp, Compile & enjoy it.

 ### How to compile on Android？